Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Methodology

 \subsubsection{Gravitational Torque-Driven Accretion}

-\cite{HopkinsQuataert2011} model gas accretion from kpc to sub-pc scales due to gravitational torques.
+\cite{HopkinsQuataert2011} introduced a model of gas accretion from kpc to sub-pc scales driven by gravitational torques.
 The functional form of the black hole accretion rate (BHAR) in the gravitational torque-driven accretion (GTDA) model is

-In the GTDA model, the accretion rate is calculated based on the properties of gas particles inside of a sphere with a radial aperture $R_0$.
-All the terms in \Cref{eq:GTDA equation} have a radial aperture dependency except the SMBH mass and constant $\epsilon_{\rm m}$.
-Therefore, a change in $R_0$ means a change in the other parameters, too.
-Here, $\alpha_{\rm T}$ is a function of nuclear star formation law (see equations 39 and 65 in \cite{HopkinsQuataert2011}), however for practical reasons we treat $\alpha_{\rm T}$ is set to $5$ (see Figure 10 in \cite{HopkinsQuataert2011}).
-The mass retention rate $\epsilon_{\rm m}$ is an overall normalization that covers the effects on gas dynamics (i.e. stellar and BH feedback) at unresolved scales \citep{Angles-Alcazar+17a}.
-The pre-factor $\alpha_{\rm T}$ is a function of disk, bulge and gas surface densities and is equal to $~1-10$.
-We adopt $\alpha_{\rm T} = 5$ to reflect an average value.
+In the GTDA model, the accretion rate is calculated based on the properties of gas particles inside of a sphere with a radial aperture ($R_0$).
+All the terms in \Cref{eq:GTDA equation} have a radial aperture ($R_0$) dependency except the SMBH mass, $\epsilon_{\rm m}$, and $\alpha_{\rm T}$.
+Here, $\alpha_{\rm T}$ is a function of nuclear star formation law (see equations 39 and 65 in \cite{HopkinsQuataert2011}), however for practical reasons we set $\alpha_{\rm T}$ to $5$ (see Figure 10 in \cite{HopkinsQuataert2011}).
+The mass retention rate $\epsilon_{\rm m}$ is a fudge factor between 0 and 1 which reduces the analytically-derived accretion rate of the GTDA model.
+Physically, $\epsilon_{\rm m}$ captures the reduction in accretion rate due to unresolved winds.
+The product of $\epsilon_{\rm m}$ and $\alpha_{\rm T}$ is an overall normalisation that covers the effects on gas dynamics (i.e. stellar and BH feedback) at unresolved scales \citep{Angles-Alcazar+17a}.

-The disk fraction $f_{\rm d}$ is the ratio of the disk mass (stellar disk mass + gas mass) to total baryonic mass (stellar mass + gas mass).
-The accretion rate scales super linearly with the disk fraction, $\dot{M} \propto f_{\rm d} ^{5/2}$. $M_{\rm BH}$ is the mass of the SMBH and $M_{\rm tot}$ is the total mass within the radial aperture $R_0$.
+The disc fraction $f_{\rm d}$ is the ratio of the disc mass (stellar disc mass + gas mass) to total baryonic mass (stellar mass + gas mass).
+The accretion rate scales super linearly with the disc fraction, $\dot{M} \propto f_{\rm d} ^{5/2}$. $M_{\rm BH}$ is the mass of the SMBH and $M_{\rm tot}$ is the total mass within the radial aperture ($R_0$).
 The total mass is the sum of dark matter and baryonic matter inside $R_0$.
 However, especially at the central regions, baryonic matter dominates over dark matter.
 Although the accretion rate scales only linearly with the total mass inside $R_0$, the total mass is the determining factor for the accretion rate onto SMBH.
 Amongst the remaining parameters, $f_{\rm gas}$ is the ratio of the gas mass to the total baryonic mass inside $R_0$ and $f_{\rm 0} \approx 0.31 \, f_{\rm d}^{\rm 2} \, (M_{\rm tot} / 10^9 M_\odot)^{\rm -1/3}$.